Pragatisharma100/Agentic-AI/Class12/README.md

 PIIMiddleware("booking_code", detector=detect_booking_code, strategy="mask")
 ```

+---

 ### 2.7 Todo List Middleware

 **Purpose:** Break a complex user request into actionable steps automatically.

+**Analogy:** Think of this like a personal assistant who, when you say "I need to plan a party," creates a checklist: "1.
+Choose date, 2.
+Book venue, 3.
+Send invitations, 4.
+Order food."
+The assistant then checks off items as they're completed.

 ```python
 from langchain.agents.middleware import TodoListMiddleware